"OPTOmist seeks to provide simple and synthesized optometric, ophthalmic, and vision care information."

 #1: What is the Difference Between Optometrists and Ophthalmologists?

-Answer - Optometrists act as primary care doctors of the eyes (e.g., they perform standard eye exams, prescribe glasses/contacts, etc.).
-They must attend a specialized post-graduate doctor of optometry school (3-4 years).
+Answer - Optometrists act as primary care doctors for the eyes (they perform standard eye exams, prescribe glasses/contacts, etc.) and must attend a specialized post-graduate doctor of optometry school (3-4 years).

-Comparatively, ophthalmologists are physicians who specialize in the eyes (often surgically).
-They must attend a standard post-graduate medical school (7-8 years).
+Comparatively, ophthalmologists are physicians who specialize in the eyes (often surgically) and must attend a standard post-graduate medical school (7-8 years).

 #2: How Often Should I Get My Eyes Checked?